 When our daughter was a few months old we knew something was wrong.
-In addition to her missing key developmental milestones, she stopped feeding.
-This photo was taken around the time Avery started refusing to nurse.
+In addition to missing developmental milestones, she refused to nurse and she started losing weight.
 These babies are the same age.
-Avery is the one in pink.
-Obviously.
+Avery is the one in pink, obviously.
 She was so tiny in comparison.
-Little peanut.

 Breastfeeding was a struggle from day one.
-Poor suck, tongue tied, persistent thrush—these were the reasons given at the breastfeeding clinic.
-We eventually switched to bottle feeding hoping it would help.
+Poor suck, tongue tie, high palette, persistent thrush—these were the reasons given at the breastfeeding clinic.
+We switched to bottle feeding hoping it would help.
 It didn’t.
-Babies are supposed to grow and thrive.
-Avery was neither growing nor thriving.
-She was fading away and we begged for help.
+Our baby was fading away and we begged doctors for help.

-Three years later when we met again in a hospital emergency room (he was the pediatric doctor on call the night Avery had her second life threatening seizure) I reminded him of what he had said and what we had been through.
+As an aside… three years later we met again in a hospital emergency room.
+He was the pediatric doctor on call the night Avery had her second life threatening seizure.
+I reminded him of what he had said and what we had been through.
 I was shocked by his humble and apologetic reaction.
 Hearing him admit his mistake helped me inch closer to letting go of the resentment I felt toward him.

-This family’s doctor made a mistake.
-And they have every right to seek out a new doctor.
-Of the 24 comments on her post, half sing the praises of a particular doctor.
+This family’s doctor made a mistake and they have every right to seek out a new doctor.
+Of the 24 comments on her post, half were singing the praises of a particular doctor.
 Glowing recommendations like; “She’s fabulous, amazing, I love her, she saved my son’s life…”

 This doctor sounds like a dream come true.
-But if we had followed her advice, our child certainly would have died.
-Thankfully I didn’t follow her advice.
+Though, if we had followed her advice, our child certainly would have died.

-I took Avery to see this new doctor as soon as we could get an appointment.
-She seemed kind and knowledgeable and I felt hopeful.
+This new doctor seemed kind and knowledgeable and I felt relieved.
 I shared my daughter’s history and explained our concerns, adding that on top of everything else her urine had developed a foul odour.

 She told me not to relax (ever notice how being told to “relax” has pretty much the opposite effect?).
 She sent me to the hospital to pick up a urine collection bag.
-“How am I supposed to collect urine from an infant who is dehydrated?”
-I asked her.
+I asked how I was supposed to collect urine from an infant who is severely dehydrated.
 She told me it would be fine.
 Fine—a four letter f-word for “Stop being a hysterical mother and just do it.”

-A few days later Avery took a turn for the worst.
+Two days later Avery took a turn for the worst.
 She was listless and grey.
-We returned to see this doctor after I begged the receptionist to fit us in.
-She was cold and clearly annoyed by my tears.
-Seriously, why would you hire a person who has zero compassion or people skills to work with families, some who might be nervous, or worried, or stressed??
+We returned to see the doctor after I begged the receptionist to fit us in.
+She was clearly annoyed by my tears.

-She suggested giving our seven month old baby, who refused essentially all food and liquids, cheesecake and cream brulee.
-I am completely serious.
-This was her advice.
-That, and “Let’s just wait and see.”
+She suggested giving our seven month old baby who was refusing all food and liquids, cheesecake and cream brulee.
+This was her medical advice.
+That wisdom, and “Let’s just wait and see.”

 Wait and see?

-Wait and see how long it will take for her to starve to death?
+Wait and see how long it will take for her to actually starve to death?
 Wait and see how long it will be before her kidneys shut down from dehydration?
-We would not wait and see.
+What for what exactly?

-I drove straight home from her office, packed an overnight bag, and called my husband to tell him to meet us downtown at Sick Kids Hospital Emergency.
+I drove straight home from her office, packed an overnight bag, and called my husband to tell him to meet us downtown at the Sick Kids Hospital emergency department.

-Avery was admitted immediately.
-The doctor who examined her asked where we had been.
+Avery was admitted.
+The doctor who examined her asked where we’d been.
 He said, “This is a very sick child.
-You should have been here a long time ago.”
+You should have been here ages ago.”

-Avery was later transferred to a hospital closer to home.
-This is where we learned about her chromosome deletion disorder.
+We were later transferred to a hospital closer to home.
+This is where we learned about the chromosome deletion disorder.
 And this is where everything we had been through started to make sense.

-When I called home for messages there was an angry voicemail from that nasty receptionist at the doctor’s office.
+When I phoned home from the hospital for messages there was a curt voicemail from that nasty receptionist.
 We had missed our follow up appointment and would be charged.
 She added, “The doctor needs to see you.
 Your daughter has a severe urinary tract infection.
 Call us immediately.”

 We learned how to use a feeding tube to keep Avery fed and hydrated.
-We started teaching her to sign, and took her for physical therapy, and we found a new pediatrician who we learned to trust.
-We were so busy learning how to help our girl to grow and thrive that I never went back to see that doctor to tell her how she failed us.
-I essentially forgot all about her.
+We started teaching her to sign, and took her for physical therapy.
+We also found a new pediatrician who we learned to trust.
+We were so busy working to help our girl thrive that I never followed up with that doctor to tell her how miserably she failed us.
+I deleted her from my brain.

-Until I saw her name in those comments and it all came rushing back.
+And then I saw her name in those Facebook comments last night and it all came rushing back.

-I didn’t comment on the Facebook post.
-My instinct was to share our story with the group to warn them to stay clear of that doctor.
-But instead I said nothing.
+I didn’t comment on the post.
+My immediate instinct was to share our story with the group to warn them to stay clear of that doctor.

-This was OUR experience with this doctor.
+But this was our experience with this doctor.
 Clearly others think she’s great.
 So I didn’t comment.

-I guess the bottom line is that we need to always be vigilant—do the research (even if it’s scary), ask the questions, question everything, know that the doctor’s word isn’t final, seek a second or third opinion, be the squeaky wheel, follow your gut, and remember that even the best doctors make mistakes.
+The bottom line is we need to be vigilant—do the research (even if it’s scary), ask the questions, question everything, know that the doctor’s word isn’t final, seek a second or third opinion, be the squeaky wheel, follow your gut, and remember that even the best doctors make mistakes.